Miss Governor

-Miss Governor (formerly known as She the People) is a 2025 American sitcom created by Tyler Perry and Niya Palmer.
+Miss Governor (formerly known as She the People) is a 2025 American sitcom created by Terri J. Vaughn and Niya Palmer.
 The series premiered on Netflix on May 22, 2025, with the first part comprising eight episodes, and a second part premiering on August 14, 2025.
 Set in Mississippi, the show follows Antoinette Dunkerson, portrayed by Terri J. Vaughn, who becomes the state's first Black lieutenant governor.
-While adjusting to her new political position under the supervision of a dismissive governor, Antoinette also deals with the pressures that come with her family's unexpected exposure to public scrutiny.
+While adjusting to her new political position under the supervision of a dismissive governor, Antoinette also faces the pressures that come with her family's unexpected exposure to public scrutiny.
 The cast features Jade Novah, Jo Marie Payton, Drew Olivia Tillman, Tré Boyd, and Dyon Brooks.

 The series blends political satire with family comedy, highlighting themes such as systemic racism, gender dynamics, and the complexities of Southern politics.
 Critics have noted the show's attempt to tackle serious issues through humor, though some reviews suggest that its comedic approach may sometimes undermine the gravity of its themes.
 Despite mixed critiques, performances by the cast, particularly Vaughn's portrayal of Antoinette, have been praised for bringing depth and relatability to the narrative.

-Miss Governor is produced by Tyler Perry Studios, with Tyler Perry serving as writer, director, and producer.
-Executive producers include Niya Palmer, Keisha Lance Bottoms, and Terri J. Vaughn.
+Miss Governor is produced by Tyler Perry Studios, with Tyler Perry serving as writer, director, and executive producer.
+Executive producers also include Niya Palmer, Keisha Lance Bottoms, and Terri J. Vaughn.
 The series is structured as a two-part season.
-The show is part of Netflix’s 2025 programming lineup and is among its titles featuring a focus on varied perspectives and contemporary social themes.
+The show is part of Netflix's 2025 programming lineup and is among its titles featuring a focus on varied perspectives and contemporary social themes.

+On early March 2026, Vaughn informed that the show had been cancelled.